 Lodges and Other Places to Stay in NC

 It is hard not to be intrigued when you hear about any type of bed and breakfast.
-These inns are usually associated with delicious food, enticing atmospheres, and in beautiful homes with tons of antiques.
+These inns are usually associated with delicious food, enticing atmospheres, and beautiful homes with tons of antiques.

 People looking to get away from it all for a weekend might want to consider one of these historical and beautiful bed & breakfast inns located in North Carolina.

-Some North Carolina bed and breakfast accommodations stand out from the crowd and are memorable for their hospitality, historical locations, and nearby attractions.
+Some North Carolina bed and breakfasts stand out from the crowd and are memorable for their hospitality, historical locations, and nearby attractions.
 Most of the inns were built around the turn of the century and are located within driving distance of the rustic North Carolina Mountains.
 Whether or not you are looking to just unwind for a few days or take in a tour of the local attractions, these inns may be worth checking out.

 The Lodge at Lake Lure in Lake Lure, NC